-iv.
+IV.
 ITEMISED DEDUCTIONS FOR SPECIFIC EXPENSES

-Under the revised IIT Law Article 6, resident tax payers (i.e. those who have resided in China for 183 days consecutively or cumulatively in a tax year) will be able to make the following deductions from their taxable income:
+Under the revised IIT Law Article 6, Chinese resident taxpayers (i.e. those who have resided in China for 183 days consecutively or cumulatively in a tax year) will be able to make the following deductions from their taxable income:

-- Education expenses for children
+- · Education expenses for children

 - Expenses for further self-education

-- Healthcare costs for serious illness
+- Medical expenses for critical illness

-- Housing loan interest
+- Interest expenses for mortgages

-- Housing rent
+- Housing rental expenses

-- Support for elderly
+- Expenses for elderly dependents

 - Charitable donations (up to 30% of income).